getlantern/lantern-sdk/README.md

 ## High-Level Overview

 1. For each partner that wants to integrate the SDK, Lantern will generate an API key that is tied to usage data to distinguish traffic among providers.
-2. Each API key is tied to usage data such as bandwidth.
 2. The SDK exposes an API that handles tunneling traffic through Lantern's infrastructure.
 3.